Atticus29/dataJitsu/specs.md

 # TODO high priority
-- [ ] Indicate to the user that a match was created
+- [ ] Have table auto-update when move details are revised?
+- [ ] Dialog for adding move names (if certain privileges; else, notify not enough privileges)
+- [ ] Separate and gitignore the admin email and password and then go back through and erase
 - [ ] Detect when the link url is different but other match specs are the same
-- [ ] Have table auto-update when move details are revised?
 - [ ] Update the weight classes of the matches that have already been made
 - [ ] Tests
   - [ ] Improve deleting a match test